NicolasCARPi/punchkard/README.md

 ## Description

-Plot punch card from a list of githu repos
+Plot punch card from a list of github repos.

 ## Usage